Disordered complex networks: energy optimal lattices and persistent homology: SINR in extremal parameter regimes

+In the regime of small $\s$, with high probability the nearest base station to $\xx$ will be the lattice perturbation of the one of the vertices of $\D$; we denote the latter by $B$.
+We recall from \eqref{eq:covfunc} that

-Since we will consider $\Phi$ to be a random point configuration, we observe that $\c(\Phi)$ is a random variable, whose expectation $\E[\c(\Phi)]$ equals the coverage probability $p_c(\t,\b,\s)$ by Proposition \ref{prop:SINR}.
-Furthermore, in the regime of small $\s$, with high probability the nearest base station to the origin will be the lattice perturbation of the origin itself, so we may focus attention to the case $B=\mathbf{0}$, the origin in $\R^d$.
+Notice that $\xx-B$ is also uniformly distributed on a primitive unit cell of the lattice, and has the origin as the nearest lattice point.
+In view of this, we may focus attention to the case $B=\mathbf{0}$, the origin in $\R^d$.
+Thus, we are interested in the random variable